farseerfc/farseerfc/content/tech/pacvis.en.rst

 and call :code:`pacman -S base` inside that root to install the whole base group.
 And that's basically all you will get after the install.
 The initial system has nearly nothing.
 Everything you need will be installed afterwards, manually by using :code:`pacman`.
-It is nothing unnecessary, only for **your** need.
+It is nothing unnecessary, only for **your** own need.

 But after using the system for a long time, there are unavoidably some packages inside the system which are installed and used for awhile and abandoned.
-They are like the old furnitures inside your house, taking space and covered by ash.
-We have :code:`pacman -Qtd` to help you find all packages that are **installed as dependency for other packages once but not needed for now** , but for those manually installed packages, we have no good tool but manually checking them one by one.
+They are like the old furnitures inside your house, taking space and covered by dusts.
+We have :code:`pacman -Qtd` to help you find all orphan packages, namely those **installed as dependency for other packages once but not needed for now** , but for manually installed packages, we have no good tool but manually checking them one by one.

 So I was looking for a tool to help me understand the relations in my system.
 In particular, I want a tool to help me do these things:

 #.
-Find the packages that I installed manually but not needed now
+Find packages that I installed manually but not needed now
 #.
 Find those large and space-consuming packages
 #.
-Understand th relationship between packages
+Understand the relationships between packages

 .. figure:: {filename}/images/Android-System-Architecture.jpg